Customer acquisition cost vs. lifetime value: How to calculate them and why they matter

 - The salary or contract cost of anyone involved in your marketing effort.
-If they work on marketing part-time, only calculate their salary in that same fraction.
+If they work in marketing part-time, only calculate their salary using that same fraction.

-- Any overhead like equipment or office space spent on your marketing staff.
+- Any overhead such as equipment or office space.

 - Any tools, from an online store or payment processing system to your email marketing software, that are needed to acquire new customers.

-- All direct advertising costs for channels like Google, social media, programmatic display, etc.
+- All direct advertising costs for channels like Google, social media, programmatic displays, etc.

 - All costs that are required to get your product into the hands of your customers once you’ve converted them, including packing, shipping, and handling.

-As an example, if a company spends $1000 in a year to acquire 20 customers, their CAC would be $50.
+As an example, if a company spends $1,000 in a year to acquire 20 customers, its CAC would be $50.

 When using CAC to make business decisions, remember that consistency is key.
-Measuring CAC over time can only yield reliable insights if the same types of costs are included in the formula each time you benchmark your efforts.
+Your CAC calculation only yields reliable insights over time if you include the same types of costs each time you benchmark your efforts.

-Customer lifetime value describes the total amount of revenue your average customer will deliver over their typical lifespan.
+The lifetime value of a customer describes the total amount of revenue an existing customer will deliver over their typical lifespan.

-For instance, imagine that the average customer stays with your company for about 2 years and makes five purchases from your website each worth an average of $50.
-Your CLV in this case would be $250.
+For instance, imagine that the average customer stays with your company for about two years and makes five purchases from your website, each worth an average of $50.
+Your CLV, in this case, would be $250.

-CLV matters when selling goods online because it presents a holistic view of your customers’ revenue potential.
+CLV matters when selling goods online because it presents a holistic view of your customer base’s revenue potential.
 Rather than focusing on first-buy metrics like AOV, you get a true idea of just how much each customer you acquire will be worth over their lifespan.

-There are many ways to calculate CLV, ranging from the simple to the complex.
+There are many ways to calculate CLV, ranging from simple to complex.
 Here is a common formula:

-To calculate your AOV, divide revenue by the total number of orders in a given timeframe.
-Finally, your repeat purchase rate is the percentage of customers who purchase more than once from you in the same timeframe.
+To calculate your AOV, divide revenue by the total number of orders in a given period.
+Your repeat purchase rate is the percentage of customers who purchase more than once from you in the same timeframe.

 One focuses on cost, while the other hits on the value side of the equation.
 That might give it away: CAC and CLV are at their best when closely intertwined to provide an overview of business success.

 To accomplish that feat, eCommerce experts recommend focusing on a metric called CLV to CAC ratio.
-As the name suggests, this metric compares the full value of a customer to the cost of acquiring that customer.
+This metric compares the full value of a customer to the cost of acquiring that customer.

-If the ratio is less than 1, the company is losing revenue each time it acquires a new customer.
-A ratio above 1 suggests revenue gained, but not necessarily profitability; after all, other costs of running the business unrelated to acquiring a customer also need to be considered.
+If the ratio is less than one, the company is losing revenue each time it acquires a new customer.
+A ratio above one suggests revenue gained but not necessarily profitability.
+After all, there are business costs unrelated to acquiring a customer.

-Generally speaking, most merchants focus on a ratio greater than 3, although that can change based on whether the merchant is in high-growth mode or maturing, the competitive environment, and other factors.
+Generally speaking, most merchants focus on a ratio greater than three, although that can change based on whether the merchant is in high-growth mode or maturing, the competitive environment, and other factors.

-A ratio above 5 can suggest improvements, as well.
+A ratio above five can suggest improvements, as well.
 It’s an important indicator that investing more in marketing would improve acquisition efforts and yield more online sales.

 Both CAC and CLV are vital pieces in measuring your business’ success.
 However, improving your CLV tends to be more crucial than lowering your CAC for a few reasons: